Skip to main content

 full_square_example sparse_square rectangular0.8 rectangular1.2cost_limit_fullcost_limit_sparse

 It seems that lapjv is usually faster than other implementations.
 Scipy and lap are also pretty fast and can be faster than lapjv depending on your use case.
-Lapsolver is always outperformed and should be avoided.
+Lapsolver is usually outperformed and should be avoided.

 Warning: For rectangular matrices, lapjv seems to sometimes output a non-optimal cost (though very close to the optimal one)